When You Lose Someone You Love - There Is No Right Way to Grieve

 Summary

-There is no right form or right duration for the grief of losing someone dear.
+There is no right form or right duration for the grief of losing someone you love.
 Your grief is proof of the depth of your love.
 Grieve at your own pace, seek help when you need it, and maintain the bare minimum of daily life.
-Time won't erase the grief, but it will gradually nurture the strength to live alongside it.
+Time will not erase the grief, but it will gradually nurture the strength to live alongside it.
+Grief does not end - it changes shape and becomes part of life.
+There is no correct answer to this process; only your own pace is the right one.